-Default setting
+\Default setting

 Print Type Standard Prints one image per page.
-Index Prints the selected images together at a reduced size in an index format. ■ I Both Prints the images in both the standard and index formats.
-Date (On/Off) Adds the date to the print.
-File No. (On/Off) Adds the file number to the print.
+Prints the selected images together at a reduced size in an index format. ■ Both Prints the images in both the standard and index formats. 🕑 Date (O n/Off) Adds the date to the print. 🐻 File No. (On/Off) Adds the file number to the print.
 Clear DPOF data (On/Off) Clears all print settings after the images print.

-Press the ▶ (playback) button ▶ 🕒 (Print) Menu ▶ [Print Settings].
+Slide the mode switch to (playback) ■ (Print) Menu [Print Settings].